[Page Updated: 18 January 2018]

 If you don’t know everything you need to know to make your decision about which headlamp to buy in 2018 – Read THIS Page – it will help you decide which headlamp is right for what you’re using it for.

 10 Criteria to Help You Choose the Right Headlamp

 - PRICE.
 Let me just say that if you have $300+ to spend on the best light you can get, the Petzl Ultra Rush is probably the right light for you.
 It is a bit heavier than other headlamps, but, for most applications – it’s simply awesome.
 Check out our Ultra Rush Review here.
-Or, Choose a Price Range if price is the most important consideration: Under $100; Under $200; Under $500.
+Or, Choose a Price Range if the price is the most important consideration: Under $100; Under $200; Under $500.
 We recently added more headlamps to our Buyer’s Guide here.
+The headlamp that is right for most people is this one.

 - WEIGHT.
 Weight won’t really matter for many people because really, none of the headlamps are that heavy.
 They can all be worn comfortably on the head if walking.
 But, if you’re an ultra-runner or using your headtorch during other activities where weight is a consideration, you’ll probably not prefer one of the heavier headlamps.
 Choose a Weight Range to see which lights might be right for you.
 50 g to 150 g; 151 g to 250 g; 251 g to 350 g; Over 300 g.

 - MAX BRIGHTNESS.
-This is a tricky category because lumens can be measured different ways, and two lights with the same lumen rating can measure drastically different depending on how the measurement is taken, the beam characteristics (shape, size, color of light), and the batteries used.
+This is a tricky category because lumens can be measured different ways, and two lights with the same lumen rating can measure drastically different depending on how the measurement is taken, the beam characteristics (shape, size, the color of light), and the batteries used.
 We cover Beam Comparisons here.
 Or, Choose a Max Brightness Rating: 200 to 300 lumens; 301 to 400 lumens; 401 to 500 lumens; 501 to 600 lumens; Over 600 Lumens.
-Also, beware gimmicks – like 3,200 lumens, 12,000 lumens – these are only good for defense as you completely blind your attacker as long as the light is in their face.
+Also, beware gimmicks – like 3,200 lumens, 12,000 lumens – these are only good for defense as you completely blind your attacker as long as the light is on their face.